necx512/lingbot-world/README.md

 If you have sufficient CUDA memory, you may increase the `frame_num` parameter to a value such as 961 to generate a one-minute video at 16 FPS.
 Otherwise if the CUDA memory is not sufficient, you may use ``--t5_cpu`` to decrease the memory usage.

 ### Quantized Model for Limited GPU Resources
+We sincerely thank the community for their valuable support and contributions in LingBot-World.
 For users with limited GPU memory, we recommend using a **4-bit quantized version** of LingBot-World-Base (Cam), which significantly reduces GPU memory consumption while maintaining competitive visual quality for inference.

 👉 Download link: https://huggingface.co/cahlen/lingbot-world-base-cam-nf4